sammyd3v/sd-customlogger/README.md

 ## Installation

-1. Navigate `node_modules` inside your project or where you want to install:
+1. Navigate to `node_modules` inside your project or where you want to install:

     `cd yourproject/node_modules/`